Jetour T2: Overview

 The T2 was introduced in February 2023 in China as the Jetour Traveller.
 Pre-sales were opened in August 2023, and the price was announced in China the following month.

-The T2 was designed under the guidance of former Porsche designer, Hakan Saracoglu.
+The T2 was designed under the guidance of former Porsche designer, Hakan Saracoğlu.
 It is based on Jetour's Kunlun unibody architecture.
 Designed with mild off-road capabilities, the T2 has an approach angle of 28 degrees, a departure angle of 30 degrees, a ground clearance of 220 mm, and a claimed wading depth of 700 mm.
 It is equipped with a BorgWarner torque manager and electronic limited-slip differential, which allows the vehicle switch between different modes according to the conditions.
 The vehicle uses MacPherson struts for the front suspension and multi-link suspension for the rear.

 Available powertrain options include a 1.5-litre turbocharged petrol engine with 7-speed dual clutch transmission with two-wheel drive and four-wheel drive, a four-wheel drive 2.0-litre turbocharged petrol engine with 7-speed dual clutch, and a four-wheel drive 2.0-litre turbocharged petrol engine with 8-speed automatic torque converter.

 The T2 is equipped with a 15.6-inch central infotainment screen with a built-in Qualcomm Snapdragon 8155 system on a chip, a 10.25-inch full LCD instrument panel, and a 64-inch panoramic sunroof.
 It is also available with front soundproof glass, 128-color ambient lights, 10 airbags, and a 12-speaker Sony audio system.

 The Silver Dragon Wings (银龙之翼 (Yín lóng zhī yì)) trim level, marketed under the Jetour JMK (Jetour Makers Kingdom) modification sub-brand went on sale in China in January 2024.
 It is equipped with a raised bonnet, a new grille and front bumper design, roof luggage racks, and all-terrain tires.

 Jetour also released an extended-length, three-row version of the T2 in mid-2024.